AngelleMcBride/Real_Estate_EDA/README.md

 4. Identified and removed outliers.
 5. Identified and removed columns with missing values.

+### Exploratory Data Analysis
+EDA answered questions, such as:
+1. What are the top 10 homes that have at least 4 bedrooms for the lowest price?
+2. What are the top 20 homes that has at least 1,100 sqft. for the lowest price?

 ### Data Analysis
-I worked with features such as: 'latitude', 'longitude', 'price', 'bathrooms', 'bedrooms', 'livingArea', 'lotAreaValue'.
+I worked with features, such as: 'latitude', 'longitude', 'price', 'bathrooms', 'bedrooms', 'livingArea', 'lotAreaValue'.

 Code example:
 ~~~python